A letter from the author

 Most of the Ivanvil wealth is in their herds.
 Their mines, the location of which is a secrete among each family, produce almost nothing by dwarfish standards.
 Their agriculture is inefficient and produces little surplus.
 Orchards (pit fruits are their most abundant crop) are maintained not through planting but by chopping down all the undesirable trees around the fruit trees.
 Grain crops are planted in the spring by scattering seeds across a field and then having the herd cross the field.
 They are often abandoned until harvest time, and the yield is pitiful but reasonable considering the effort.
 Most dwarfish trade goods are well received by the Ivanvil.
 Despite their famous steel industry the Ivanvil will take unworked Dwarven steel to use in their own forges, and as most Ivanvil smelters also have a herd, so ore may be traded for wool or animals.
 It is a point of pride that the family forge the dirks and swords they use, but steel spearheads, traps, axes and armor have been traded.

-The Ivanvil speak a language which is very similar to dwarven in grammar and obviously the parent tongue of Ator.
+The Ivanvil speak a language which is very similar to dwarven in grammar, and is obviously the parent tongue of Ator.
 Every adult Ivanvil male that I met also spoke Mitirangu passably, and a few even spoke a few words of Dwarven.
 The closeness of the Ivanvil and Ator languages in both grammar and phonetics allows most Ivanvil and Ator speakers to communicate effectively.
-The Ivanvil have no written language in their own tounge and the spellcasters and priestess employ the Ancient Word.
+The Ivanvil have no written language in their own tounge and the spellcasters and priestess employ the Ancient Word (Natal).
 The Priests of Droven are commonly employed by Ivanvil of means to scribe tombstones, border stones, ledgers, contracts and letters.
-However, I would judged that less than 1 in 20 Ivanvil could actually read Dwarven or the Ancient Word.
+However, I would judged that less than 1 in 20 Ivanvil could actually read Dwarven or the Ancient Word of Natal.

 Unlike the Mitirangu or Ator the Ivanvil national and cultural identities were and are not linked to the ethos of single religion.
 The Goddesses Telm’erase (Murder) and Greeth (Jealousy) are commonly evoked by the Ivanvil, and I noticed that several of the families I met contained dedicated Priestess.
 At the large family gathering I noticed that small but significant number of the Ivanvil were living as followers of the Goddess Ya’naw (nature, life).
 But the followers of Ya’naw do not trade, and do not keep the customs of the Ivanvil as I have described them.
 On numerous occasions I found that Ivanvil men will take their herds or children to Mitirangu towns to get blessed at a House of Bell’ra.
 On even more occasions I observed Ivanvil men visiting Houses of Bell’ra to drink and socialize.
 On the whole, the Ivanvil use religion much as they do magic.
 They invoke the Gods when they need something, but I found that few Ivanvil let the wisdom of the Gods drive their actions.

-Overview of Ivanvil history and the role of the Ivanvil people in The Conquest of Parna
+Overview of Ivanvil history prior to The Conquest of Parna

 The Ivanvil are a nation conquered three times.
 One-thousand years ago we know that Ivanvil villages and fortresses covered all the land drained by the river Parna.
 They were not a united nation, families were constantly warring with each other and with the neighboring Orc and Goblin tribes.
 Human raiders would even enter our lands, and sometimes with notable success.
 The Ivanvil were a formible warrior people.
 They built stone keeps, forged steel weapons and could weave powerful enchantments to augment any attack or defense.
-Yet I believe it is a failing of the Ivanvil spirit that has led them to be conquered.
+Yet, they could never unite, over come individual differences or put aside the demands of pride vanity and family loyalty that still define them today.
+I believe it is a failing of the Ivanvil spirit that has led them to be conquered.

 Their first conquerors were passive.
-To the West of Parna are the Mitirangu nations, and over a century ago Mitirangu villages started to appear in what is now Parna.
+To the West of Parna are the Mitirangu nations, and over a five centuries ago our chroniclers started noting that Mitirangu villages were appearing in what is now Parna.
 The Mitirangu had no steel, knew little of stone cutting and had no knowledge of magic.
-Over 500 years their villages grew in wealth and strength, while the Ivanvil warred among themselves.
+Yet for over 500 years their villages grew in wealth and strength, while the Ivanvil warred among themselves.
 Legends speak of great battles in which Ivanvil warriors swam the moots and climbed the earthen walls of Mitirangu fortresses to slaughter all the people inside, but if such battle did occur they were too rare to stymie the Mitirangu tide.
 The Ivanvil were always more at war with themselves then they were with any external enemy.
 They could not present a unified front against any force.
 Over time the Ivanvil numbers have decreased, some through violence, but more through intermarriage and migration to a Mitirangu life style.

 Three hundred years ago a degree of unity came to the Ivanvil with second conquest.
 The warrior Parna united all the human tribes all the River that would come to bear his name.
 This was the first human kingdom and Parna was its first king.
 All the tribes and families within the Kingdom swore loyalty to Parna’s throne and whoever may sit upon it.
 The Ivanvil steel fueled the military campaigns that Parna and his successors undertook to enlarge and enrich the human Kingdom and the Kingdom was defended from walls made of Ivanvil cut stone.
 The Ivanvil began to buy land and trade with the Mitirangu.